 UCF Puerto Rico Educational Relief Efforts

 To assist current and prospective students, the University of Central Florida has established a website that contains information about admissions, registration, transfer and transition services, and student support programs and services.
-The UCF Board of Trustees extended the tuition reduction, which started spring 2018, through the spring 2019 semester for students from Puerto Rico and the U.S. Virgin Islands.
+The UCF Board of Trustees extended the tuition reduction, which started spring 2018, through 2023 for students from Puerto Rico and the U.S. Virgin Islands.

 Seminole State College Out-Of-State Tuition Waiver